The importance of experience in hackathons

 Now for something different, do you enjoy the idea of hackathons?

 That depends on the duration and nature of it.
-Very short hackathons aren’t my favorite, but a longer-term directed competition like this one
+Very short hackathons aren’t my favorite, but a longer-term directed competition like this one are very attractive.
+I like having a concrete goal to work towards and enough time to make it practical.

 It has been a while since I last participated in a short-duration hackathon.
 I usually don’t feel that I have the ability to work quickly enough to assemble a complete demonstration during the time constraints of your typical weekend-length hackathon.